 Another office we host is our volunteer "Live Support Christian Counciling & Coaching Ministry."
 This ministry focuses largely on witnessing to & counciling the folks that come to the soup kitchen each week.

 In the heart of our Village Ministries is the Evarts Chapel, offering a place for volunteers to hold services, pray and witness to the patrons and community.

 The Christian Character Scholarship Committee receives funds that will be granted to high school seniors each year who have demonstrated a strong Christian commitment in their lives and are planning to go to college.

-The monthly Ministers’ Conference held at the Association Resource Center allows for fellowship and building of relationships among our ministers.
-Also, offered for Bi-Vocational Ministers is a by-monthly Conference held in the evening.
+The weekly Ministers’ Conference held at the Association Resource Center allows for fellowship and building of relationships among our ministers.
+Also, offered for Bi-Vocational Ministers is a monthly fellowship during breakfast at McDonalds.

 A Prayer time, open to all, is held at the Association office each Wednesday at 10:00 am.

 Available for disaster relief missions is the Association's Disaster Recovery Trailer.

 The Association supports with a contribution the Grace of God Rescue Mission (a homeless shelter), 096 Prison Chaplaincy ministry (at the Spindale Prison unit), Hands of Hope for Life (a pregnancy center), Abounding Grace ministries (a ministry for former female inmates), Yokefellow (a ministry that provides financial, clothing and food assistance to the community) and the Gideons International (which provides Bibles all over the world.

 Each September the Association participates in the Mountain State Fair ministry in Buncombe County where our volunteers minister to the fair workers by witnessing, providing meals, hygiene kits, clothing, providing homemade "Jesus Loves You" teddy bears for their children and golf cart transportation to the fair attendees.